seetreat/seetreat_algo_task/README.md

 - Solutions are welcome in Python or C++
 - The use of third-party libraries is heavily encouraged
 - We will be attempting to use this code, so you should write documentation accordingly.
-- we are just as interested in how well the code is structured as we are in how well it performs - think about things like "how easy would this be to extend?"
-"How easy would this be to test?"
+- We are just as interested in how well the code is structured as we are in how well it performs.
+Consider things like: “How easy would this be to extend?” and “How easy would this be to test?
 - Bonus points for adding at least one test case using an automated test framework.

 ## sharing the task